libolb/SoTW/README.md

-# Semantic-oriented Robust Text Watermark for LLMs
+# Semantic-Oriented Robust Sentence Level Text Watermark for Large Language Models

-This repository provides the source code for ACL ARR 2024 December blind review.
+This is the official implementation of the "Semantic-Oriented Robust Sentence Level Text Watermark for Large Language Models", which has been submitted to IEEE Transactions on Computational Social Systems.

 ## Introduction